 Building this bookshelf by yourself is very easy because it uses prefabricated melamine-faced MDF boards that are already sized for your purposes.
 The only cuts required are easy cross cuts, never difficult lengthwise rips.
-Another feature that helps you finish this project in less than a day are melamine-faced side boards pre-drilled with holes for shelf pegs.
+Another feature that helps you finish this project in less than a day is the use of melamine-faced side boards pre-drilled with holes for shelf pegs.
 Twenty-pound-rated nickel pegs fit by hand into the holes, four per shelf.
 Each shelf rests on top of a four-peg array.
 Over time, you can change the shelf layout simply by moving the pegs up or down.
 You should be able to finish this bookcase fairly easily with just a few hours of work.